AlexanderFarkas/vessel/packages/honeycomb/README.md

-Service Locator for Dart and Flutter
+IoC-Container for Dart and Flutter

 ### Navigation
 - [How is it different from Riverpod?](#how-is-it-different-from-riverpod)